Kamil-Matusz/Asklepios/README.md

 - Data Cleanup and Optimization: Deleting unnecessary data (e.g., old discharge summaries or appointments) to save storage space and reduce data loss risks.

 ## Database
 The project uses a Postgres database using Docker.
-Docker settings are in the <b>docker-compose.yml</b> file.
+Docker settings are in the **docker-compose.yml** file.
-For the database to work properly, create a migration and apply the appropriate data in the file <b>appsettings.json</b> in the Asklepios.Api project on line 16 <b>"connectionString"</b> change the database path to your database path.
+For the database to work properly, create a migration and apply the appropriate data in the file **appsettings.json** in the Asklepios.Api project on line 16 **"connectionString"** change the database path to your database path.

+## Caching
+The project uses Redis for caching to improve performance and reduce database load.
+Redis is configured in Docker, with settings available in the **docker-compose.yml** file.
+To ensure proper caching, make sure Redis is running and properly connected in the **appsettings.json** file under the `"Redis"` section.

 ## Automatic table creation and data seeding